 .
 Current DKJA students

-3) Once your application is complete, and we have received your SSAT scores, your file will be reviewed by the Academic Scholarship Committee.
+4) Once your application is complete, including receipt of your SSAT scores and all the items listed in the Summary of Requirements, your file will be reviewed by the Academic Scholarship Committee.
 You will then be notified of your status.

-5) The Scholarship Committee will then meet to select recipient(s) of the Merit-Based Award.
-Notification of the award will be issued in March 2020.
+6) The Scholarship Committee will then meet to select recipient(s) of the merit-based award.
+Notification of the award will be issued in March 2021.